 A retinal detachment occurs when the retina separates from the outer layers of the eye.
-The retina is the innermost layer of the eye which acts like the film in a camera.
-Light rays that enter the eye are focused onto the retina, stimulating the nerve fibres which then send information to the brain to process what we see.
+The retina is the innermost layer at the back of the eye that detects light, and helps to form visual images, similar to the layer of film at the back of a camera.
 If not treated early, retinal detachment may lead to partial or complete permanent loss of vision.

-If you have any of the risk factors for retinal detachment, you may consider avoiding activities where there is a risk of shock or pressure on the head or eyes.
+Avoidance of eye trauma or excessive eye rubbing can help to reduce the risk of retinal tears and detachment.
 Frequent eye examinations can pick up problems early.
 With prompt treatment, a torn retina can be fixed before full retinal detachment occurs.

 Subscribe to our mailing list to get the updates to your inbox